gradle-nexus/publish-plugin/README.md

 ### Publishing to Maven Central via Sonatype OSSRH

 In order to publish to Maven Central (aka the Central Repository or just Central) via Sonatype's OSSRH Nexus, you simply need to add the `sonatype()` repository like in the example below.
-It's `nexusUrl` and `snapshotRepositoryUrl` are pre-configured.
+Its `nexusUrl` and `snapshotRepositoryUrl` values are pre-configured.

 ```gradle
 nexusPublishing {